percona/pxb-docs/docs/docker.md

 ## 1. Install Docker

-Your operating system may already provide a package for *docker*.
+Your operating system may already provide a package for docker.
 However, the versions of Docker provided by your operating system are likely to be outdated.

-Use the installation instructions for your operating system available from the Docker site to set up the latest version of *docker*.
+Use the installation instructions for your operating system available from the Docker site to set up the latest version of docker.

 ## 2. Connect to a Percona Server for MySQL container